 As employers that sponsor DB plans face fast-changing economic and financial realities, they are increasingly looking for new and better ways to manage long-term pension risks and obligations.
-With the rise of equity markets and the overwhelming popularity of defined contribution plans as the retirement plan-of-choice, firms are beginning to look for alternatives to managing DB obligations.
+Given volatile equity markets and the overwhelming popularity of defined contribution plans as the retirement plan-of-choice, firms are beginning to look for alternatives to managing DB obligations.

 One increasingly popular method for managing pension risks is the transfer of pension liabilities to professional risk managers such as life insurance companies.
 Pension risk transfer (PRT) has become more popular during the past few years as companies strive to reduce their financial risks and focus more on managing their business enterprises.

-With longer life spans and extended years in retirement, pension obligations are extending.
+While the pandemic unfortunately has reminded us all how unpredictable mortality is, generally, we expect longer life spans and extended years in retirement, thus extending pension obligations.
 Management of pension risks is inherently a long-term proposition and best undertaken by professionals, who routinely evaluate, price, manage and meet promises that need to be kept for decades.
-Experience counts.
+Simply put, experience counts.

 With an eye towards managing mortality risks that often stretch a half century or more, life insurers are best positioned to manage long-term obligations such as pension payments.
 The more PRT and pension experience a life insurer has, the better.